oVirt/ovirt-site/source/template/user-portal-permissions.html.md

 Today, the User Portal exposes all the objects under an entity if any permission is given on that entity or on the reflecting entities (add link to explanation what is reflecting entities).
 This behaviour is correct for "manipulate" and "use" permission, but not for "create" permissions.
 E.g. If a user has the permissions to create a VM in a cluster, he sould not be able to see all the VMs in that cluster.

-In the suggested solution, an additional column, "is_inherited" (boolean) will be added to the roles_groups table.
-Only action grousp with is_inherited=true will provide permissions on the objects contained in the object they are granted on.
+In the suggested solution, an additional column, "allows_viewing_children" (boolean) will be added to the roles_groups table.
+Only action grousp with allows_viewing_children=true will provide permissions on the objects contained in the object they are granted on.

 Following is a detailed description of the behavior for each entity type.